 Driving to your in-law’s house for Thanksgiving?
 Your car is going to turn into a second home for your family.
 Before you hit the road for Turkey Day, give your car a good, deep clean.

 Grab the trash can from your downstairs bathroom.
 Head to the kitchen and pick up your favorite carpet and surface cleaner (maybe you can use the vinegar/water concoction you made earlier).
 Throw the cleaner in the can, along with a scrubber and a towel.
 Head outside and start cleaning.

 Throw away all the plastic bottles and food wrappers that have collected in your car over the past few weeks.
 Check under the seats, and in the tiny little nooks and crannies near the seat belt buckles.
 Head to the trunk and take out what isn’t necessary anymore.

 Now it’s time to address those stains.
-Maybe the little one spilled their juice last week.
-Or you dropped some ketchup on the way home from the fast food restaurant.
+Maybe the little one spilled juice last week.
+Or you dropped some ketchup on the way home from the fast-food restaurant.
 Either way, vinegar can lift those stain right up.
 Mix equal parts vinegar and water.
 Spray the stain, wait a few minutes, lightly scrub the area, then blot with a towel.
-Should be good to go.
+It should be good to go.

 Clearing a snowy, icy driveway can be a hassle if you have the wrong tools.
 But you don’t want your elderly relative to fall on Thanksgiving Day!
-Instead of waiting for the sun to melt the snow away, why not treat the snow and the ice with an ice melter?
+Instead of waiting for the sun to melt the snow, why not treat the snow and the ice with an ice melter?